|

 - Vomiting

 In some cases, the individual experiencing the overdose may have a seizure, stroke, or heart attack.
-By observing the situation and the individual’s condition, a bystander can know how to proceed.
+By observing the situation and the individual’s condition, a bystander can know how to proceed in an overdose response.

 Call for Emergency Assistance